-(2.2) VERBS
+(2.3) VERBS

 Verbs are the words with which you will actually tell the computer what to do when you are playing an adventure.
 For example EAT or DROP.
-Directions such as WEST or UP are also included.
-AC allows you to enter and edit your own verbs when writing an adventure.
-Some of the most commonly used verbs are already in the Quickstart File: however since AC allows you to enter up to 255 verbs, your imagination is the only limit to the commands you can give your adventure.
+Directions such as WEST or UP are also treated as verbs.
+GAC allows you to enter and edit your own verbs when writing an adventure.
+Some of the most commonly used verbs are already in the Quickstart File; however since GAC allows you to enter up to 255 verbs, your imagination is the only limit to the commands you may incorporate into your adventure.

-After pressing V on the Main Menu, you should see a prompt on the screen EDIT VERBS and a pointer >.
+After pressing V from the Main Menu, you should see a prompt on the screen, \ EDIT VERBS \, and a pointer >.

-To enter a verb, simply type in a number then a space followed by your verb.
-When you press RETURN, the verb will be entered on the screen in alphabetical order.
+To enter a verb, simply type in a number, then a space followed by your verb.
+When you press RETURN the verb will be entered on the screen in alphabetical order.

-If two or more verbs have the same meaning and you wish both to be accepted ie. "Get" and "Take", simply allocate them the same verb number.
-Try to think of as many similar words as you can in this way, as this will make your adventure more friendly.
+If two or more verbs have the same meaning and you wish both to be accepted, ie., "Get" and "Take", simply allocate to them the same verb number.
+Try to think of as many similar words as you can in this way, since this will make your adventure appear more friendly.